Reviewed: 8th April 2019

 Entrepreneurs’ Relief is a scheme which is available to individuals rather than company entities.
 This can include directors and employees who hold a minimum 5% share and voting rights in the company, sole traders, and partners in business.

 As we mentioned earlier, husbands, wives, and civil partners may also be eligible so long as they meet the qualifying criteria.
 So what are the eligibility requirements to gain relief on capital gains tax?

 Selling or closing all or part of your business

 This applies to company directors, sole traders and business partners.
-You must have owned the business for at least a year (this minimum term will increase to two years for disposals after 6 April 2019) before it’s sold or closed.
-If you’re closing your business, there’s also a three-year timescale in which its assets must be sold if you’re to qualify for relief on capital gains.
+You must have owned the business for a minimum of two years before it’s sold or closed.
+If you’re closing your business, there’s also a three-year limit on the sale of its assets if you’re to qualify for relief on capital gains.

 Entrepreneurs’ Relief on the sale of company shares

-You must have been an employee or office-holder for a minimum of one year (increasing to two years from April 2019) to qualify for Entrepreneurs’ Relief on the sale of shares.
+You must have been an employee or office-holder for a minimum of two years to qualify for Entrepreneurs’ Relief on the sale of shares.
 The main reason for the company’s existence must also be to trade (see Close Investment Companies and Entrepreneurs’ Relief below).